concordia-dcart/CART210-glossary/README.md

 ## Adding images

 To add images, you follow the same workflow that with text.
+That is, you fork the main repo to your account and then you upload your image into the `images` folder in the repository.

-Only images added to the `images` folder will be accepted.
+Note:  Only images added to the `images` folder will be accepted.

 ![Add data](images/04-upload-files.png)

 >[!IMPORTANT]
-> To commit changes, each contributor will create a pull request using the [GitHub](../main/glossary.md#GitHub) web-based interface.
+> To commit your changes, you will follow the same process as with text entry. each contributor will create a pull request using the [GitHub](../main/glossary.md#GitHub) web-based interface.
 Contributors who know how to interact with [GitHub](../main/glossary.md#GitHub) using other environments (e.g., CLI or IDE), can also use those.

 When committing your changes, add a meaningful message (e.g., ”Add: Visual collage for virtuality.”